sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 You do that by configuring the URL that will serve the HTML with the CLI param *resultBaseURL* (the base URL for your S3 bucket) and configure the HTTP Basic auth username/password used by Graphite.
 You can do that by setting *--graphite.auth LOGIN:PASSWORD*.

 # Production Guidelines

+Here are a couple of things you should check before you setup sitespeed.io for production.

+## Setup (important!)
 To run this in a production environment, you should consider/make some modifications:

 1. Always run sitespeed.io on a stand-alone instance
     - This avoids causing discrepancies in results, due to things like competing resources or network traffic.
+Then you just run sitespeed.io with docker run ... (only docker compose for Graphite/Grafana).
     - Run Grafana/Graphite on another server instance.
 2. Change the default user and password for Grafana.
 3. Change the default [user and password for Graphite](https://hub.docker.com/r/sitespeedio/graphite/).